scala/scala3/docs/docs/contributing/debug-tests.md

 - JDB
 - expect

-Both are usually pre-installed on Mac OS and linux distributions.
+Both are usually pre-installed on macOS and linux distributions.

 ## Debug Manually with JDB